 (1) Where —

-(a) a person having undergone a driver assessment, it appears to a member of the Police Force that the assessment indicates that the person is drug impaired; or
+(a) a person having undergone a driver assessment, it appears to a police officer that the assessment indicates that the person is drug impaired; or

 (b) a person refuses or fails to undergo a driver assessment having been required to do so; or

-(c) a member of the Police Force might require a person to undergo a driver assessment but is precluded from doing so by section 66A(6)(b),
+(c) a police officer might require a person to undergo a driver assessment but is precluded from doing so by section 66A(6)(b),

-a member of the Police Force may require the person —
+a police officer may require the person —

-(d) to allow a medical practitioner or registered nurse nominated by the member of the Police Force to take a sample of the person’s blood for analysis; or
+(d) to allow a medical practitioner or registered nurse nominated by the police officer to take a sample of the person’s blood for analysis; or

-(e) to provide a medical practitioner or registered nurse nominated by the member of the Police Force with a sample of the person’s urine for analysis,
+(e) to provide a medical practitioner or registered nurse nominated by the police officer with a sample of the person’s urine for analysis,

-or to do both of those things, and for the purposes of this subsection may require the person to accompany a member of the Police Force to a place, and may require the person to wait at that place.
+or to do both of those things, and for the purposes of this subsection may require the person to accompany a police officer to a place, and may require the person to wait at that place.

-(2) Where a person is incapable of complying with a requirement under subsection (1)(d), a member of the Police Force may cause a medical practitioner or registered nurse to take a sample of the person’s blood for analysis.
+(2) Where a person is incapable of complying with a requirement under subsection (1)(d), a police officer may cause a medical practitioner or registered nurse to take a sample of the person’s blood for analysis.

-(3) Where a person is apparently unconscious or seriously injured a member of the Police Force shall facilitate the provision of medical assistance for the person.
+(3) Where a person is apparently unconscious or seriously injured a police officer shall facilitate the provision of medical assistance for the person.

 (4) A person shall not be required —